 The regulatory body in charge of setting minimum standards for insurers recently released a new set of actuarial guidelines related to valuation for group long-term disability insurance.NAIC releases new valuation guidelines

 There have been many regulatory changes for the life insurance industry in the past few years, both at the federal and state levels.
-One that life insurers may want to keep a close eye on, in particular, was recently passed in Montana.Life insurance sales continue to improve in Q3
+One that life insurers may want to keep a close eye on, in particular, was recently passed in Montana.Do consumers know what impacts life insurance rates?

 A piece of proposed legislation could have a major impact on the ways in which hedge funds are allowed to purchase and resell life insurance policies.Proposed legislation could be harmful to life insurance issuers